uni-Arya/bandsfdp/README.md

 $k = 1,\ldots,n$
 where
 $n$
 is the total number of hypotheses.
+Similarly, the function `gen_bound()` provides a bound on the FDP among target wins in an arbitrary set
+$R$
+of hypotheses of TDC.

 Note that upper prediction bounds are derived from upper prediction bands.
 In particular, the bounds in this package are derived from the